Cold temperatures settle in with weekend sunshine - NewsBreak

 ktalnews.com

-The Shreveport-Bossier Salvation Army provides our community holiday assistance, disaster services, shelters, a family store, and much more, but they also focus on Veterans.
-These men and women have served our country and need help getting back on their feet.
-Shreveport-Bossier Salvation Army helping veterans.
-The Shreveport-Bossier Salvation Army provides...
+SHREVEPORT, La.
+(KTAL/KMSS) – The Shreveport-Bossier Salvation Army provides our community holiday assistance, disaster services, shelters, a family store, and much more, but they also focus on veterans.
+The Salvation Army helps by providing transitional housing for up to six months to men and women who have served our...

+Focus key for LA Tech as Bulldogs look to end road woes against Charlotte

+RUSTON, La (KMSS/KTAL) – December 3rd, 2020.
+Louisiana Tech defeated North Texas 42-31 in Denton to move to 5-3 during a COVID-shortened 2020 campaign.
+The Bulldogs haven’t won a game on the road since, dropping 13-consecutive contests.
+Bulldog Head Coach Sonny Cumbie has a chance to win his...

 Comments / 0